Skip to main content

 Task Line Items

-For each task, you can add Line Items which represent specific assets being serviced:
+For each task, you can add Line Items which represent specific service object being serviced:

 1

-Choose which asset(s) this task is for (from work order assets)
+Choose which service object(s) this task is for (from work order service objects)

 2